Daksha: Etymology and textual history

 The meaning of the word "Daksha" (दक्ष) is "able", "expert", "skillful" or "honest".
 According to the Bhagavata Purana, Daksha got this name as he was expert in begetting children.
 The word also means "fit", "energetic" and "fire".
-Daksha also has another name "Kan".
+Daksha also has another name "Kan" Or "Aja-Daksha".

 Daksha finds mentions in the ancient scripture Rigveda (2nd millennium BCE), where he is described as an Aditya ('son of the goddess Aditi') and specifically associated with the skilled actions of sacrificers.
 Later, in the Brahmanas (900 BCE - 700 BCE), he is identified with the creator deity Prajapati.
 Key elements of Daksha including his yajna and ram head, which later became a key feature in the Puranic iconography, are first found in the Taittiriya Samhita version of the Yajur Veda.
 The epics—the Ramayana and the Mahabharata—also mention Daksha.
 Most of the stories about Daksha are found in the Puranas (3rd - 10th century CE).